HugoPeters1024/cuda_pathtracer/README.md

 ##### Hugo Peters (5927727)
 ##### December 2020

-This the small report accompanying the 1st delivery for the Advanced Graphics course 2020-2021.
+This the small report accompanying the 3rd and final delivery for the Advanced Graphics course 2020-2021.
 For this project I have not worked with a partner.

 ## Dependencies